Chart Color Schemes

 Age

-The median age in Magill is 40 years, similar to Greater Adelaide's average of 39 years, and somewhat older than Australia's median age of 38 years.
-The percentage of the population aged 85 and above is 4.0%, higher than that of Greater Adelaide, while the percentage of those aged 65 to 74 is 8.5%.
-According to post-2021 Census data, the proportion of Magill's population aged 15 to 24 has increased from 12.5% to 13.1%, whereas the proportion of those aged 45 to 54 has decreased from 13.3% to 12.7%.
-Population forecasts for 2041 suggest significant demographic changes in Magill, with the 45 to 54 age group expected to grow by 28% (an increase of 371 people), reaching a total of 1,683 from the current figure of 1,311.
+The median age in Magill is 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
+The population aged 85 and above comprises 4.0% of Magill's residents, higher than that of Greater Adelaide, while the 65-74 age group makes up 8.5%, which is less prevalent compared to Greater Adelaide.
+According to data from the 2021 Census, the proportion of individuals aged 15 to 24 has increased from 12.5% to 13.1%.
+Conversely, the percentage of those aged 45 to 54 has decreased from 13.3% to 12.7%.
+Population forecasts for the year 2041 suggest significant demographic changes in Magill.
+Notably, the 45-54 age group is projected to grow by 28%, adding 364 people and reaching a total of 1,683 from its current figure of 1,318.